|Date of birth

 - Has been seen in a lime-green tank top (instead of her usual white one) once, in "My Three Suns".

 - Slept with Fry in her what-if scenario in "Anthology of Interest I" and possibly in real life (see "The Duh-Vinci Code").
 Unambiguously slept with Fry in "The Prisoner of Benda", while her mind was in the Professor's body and Fry's mind was in Zoidberg's body.
+She has presumably slept with him many times since.

 - Licks her fingers starting with her pointer and ending with her thumb.